dylan-cn/dylan-cn.github.io/essays/a-means-to-an-end-uiframework.md

 ---
 layout: essay
 type: essay
-title: A Means To An End: UI Frameworks
+title: A Means To An End...
+UI Frameworks
 # All dates must be YYYY-MM-DD format!
 date: 2018-02-22
 labels: